 For example, you can get a five night holiday for a family of four for about £220 during school summer holidays - including ferry travel and a pitch at a holiday park with a swimming pool.
 That's a billy bargain!

 It involves booking a bundle of ferry travel and accommodation at one of four highly-rated campsites/touring/motorhome sites.
-The slight snag is that you have to choose either three, five or 10 nights and you have to arrive on a fixed list of start dates.
+You are meant to choose either three, five or 10 nights.
+However, they also let you book for 10 nights and leave after a week if that's more convenient for you.
+The main snag is that you have to arrive on a fixed list of start dates.

 The options are well spread out and include: